harveyramer/harvey-ramer-blog/src/article/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 title: Start Here to Make a Useful COVID-19 Tracker with Node.js
 date: 2020-04-09T16:57:36.723Z
 author: Harvey Ramer
+social_quote: If you've been wanting to learn Node.js, why not let pandemic worries spur you to action?
+Let's build a Web application to display the latest COVID-19 statistics.
+Never fear, we'll make it simple and fun.
 description: >-
-  Why not let worry spur you to action?
+  If you've been wanting to learn Node.js, why not let pandemic worries spur you to action?
 Let's build a Web application to display the latest COVID-19 statistics.
-Don't worry, we'll make it simple and fun.
+Never fear, we'll make it simple and fun.
 tags:
   - technology
 ---

+If you've been wanting to learn Node.js, why not let pandemic worries spur you to action?
+Let's build a Web application to display the latest COVID-19 statistics.
+Never fear, we'll make it simple and fun.

 Before beginning this tutorial, you will need [Node.js](https://nodejs.org/), [NPM](https://npmjs.org), [Git](https://git-scm.org), and[Visual Studio Code](https://code.visualstudio.com/) installed on your computer.
 If you need help, use my tutorial on [configuring a development environment](https://www.harveyramer.com/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10/).